Audio4Linux/Viper4Linux/README.md

 This is the second interation of Viper4Linux and aims to focus on features and end-user ease.
 If you are interested in the original (and still maintained) version, check out [Viper4Linux](https://github.com/noahbliss/Viper4Linux) under my personal account.

-_Most of this document was copied verbatim from that project.
-The information here will be updated more earnestly when this version is usable.
-Stay tuned._

 Disclaimer:
 I am not associated with the awesome mates over at Viper.
 I wish I was, but it is what it is.
 (Jason, you're particularly awesome.)
 You can find their git here: https://github.com/vipersaudio  and their site here: http://vipersaudio.com/blog/